So happy the sun is finally out! But not so happy it is time to bring out the sunscreen! Just one more thing to remember, but so necessary.

 As one sensitive skin crispy critter to another, I do recommend giving this product a try particularly as the product has become more widely available, offers a physical barrier versus a chemical barrier sunscreen for those seeking an all purpose sunscreen protection.

-If you are seeking high SPF sunscreens I highly recommend both CeraVe and Vanicream.
+If you are seeking high SPF sunscreens I highly recommend both Cerave sunscreen and Vanicream Sunscreen.